Customize Scenes Using Simulink and Unreal Editor

 After you install the Automated Driving Toolbox™ Interface for Unreal Engine® 4 Projects support package as described in Install Support Package for Customizing Scenes, you can simulate in custom scenes simultaneously from both the Unreal® Editor and Simulink®.
 By using this co-simulation framework, you can add vehicles and sensors to a Simulink model and then run this simulation in your custom scene.

 To use a project that you developed using a prior release of the support package, first migrate the project to be compatible with the currently supported Unreal Engine version.
 See Migrate Projects Developed Using Prior Support Packages.

 Open Unreal Editor from Simulink

 If you open the Unreal Editor from outside of MATLAB® or Simulink, then Simulink fails to establish a connection with the editor.
 To establish this connection, you must open your project from a Simulink model.

-Open a Simulink model configured to simulate in the 3D environment.
+Open a Simulink model configured to simulate in the Unreal Engine environment.
 At a minimum, the model must contain a Simulation 3D Scene Configuration block.
-For example, open a simple model that simulates a UAV flying in a US city block.
-This model here is the photo-realistic simulation variant from the UAV Package Delivery example.
+For example, open a simple model that simulates a vehicle driving on a straight highway.
+This model is used in the Design Lane Marker Detector Using Unreal Engine Simulation Environment example.